ryanitt/TriviaTitans/README.md

 # Testing

 To test the fault tolerance, you may remove a server or daemon by deleting the container on Docker Desktop while running a game on the frontend.
 Deleting the primary server should pause the frontend for a bit, deleting the docker daemon should not affect the game running in the frontend.
-To test the crash of a database, log in to one of the databases and delete the triviatitans database.
+To test the crash of a database, open MongoDB Compass and go to the cluster.
+Select the **triviatitans** database and drop the **questions** collection.
+To remake the database, create a new one on MongoDB.
+The database name should be called **triviatitans** and the collection should be called **questions**.
+Then add the data again by importing the questions.json file in the **data** directory from the repository.
+Credentials to the MongoDB accounts will be provided to trusted TA's.

 # Troubleshooting